The PROCESS Statement

 If MERGE is specified, then special rules apply.
 See PROCESS … MERGE below.

-The File name, Customer in the example above, must be the name of a record previously defined.
-This record must have type VSAM, SQL, TS, or one of the PSAM types: F, FB, V, VB, or U. It cannot have type WorkingData, Screen, System, etc.
+The File name, Customer in the example above, must be the name of a previously defined record.
+This record must have type VSAM, ESDS, SQL, TS, or one of the PSAM types: F, FB, V, VB, or U. It cannot have type WorkingData, Screen, System, etc.

 For Physical Sequential types and VSAM a PROCESS statement must not appear within the scope of another PROCESS statement or a FOR loop.
 It may however be within the scope of an IF statement.
 Thus the following code is invalid unless Record2 is defined as TYPE(SQL): -